netwizeBE/site/_hasp/02-hardware.md

 - Wemos D1 Mini ESP8266
 - Lolin D1 Mini Pro ESP8266 V2.0.0

-If you have the Lolin TFT 2.4" Display and a compatible ESP development board, you have all the needed hardware.
+**Note:** If you have a Lolin TFT 2.4" Display and a compatible ESP development board, you have all the hardware that is needed.
 In that case you can skip ahead to the [Firmware Installation](../installation/).
+{: .notice--info}

 ## Alternative SPI Display